 Rosie Dashwood - Adv Dipl.
-Psych, UKCP accredited
+Psych, UKCP accredited.

 I offer a safe and calm space for you to talk about your difficulties where you will be listened to with acceptance and kindness.
 Just to feel heard and to be able to express whatever is going on for you can be a great relief from the start.
 Help in exploring underlying issues with an open mind enable a truer understanding of yourself and in turn can lead to feeling more fulfilled and in control of your life,

-You are welcome to take up either short term (6-12 weeks) or long term therapy depending on what they would like to achieve.
+You are welcome to take up either short term (6-12 weeks) or long term therapy, depending on what you would like to achieve.
 We would agree the same 50 minute appointment time each week.

 Are you are looking for couples counselling?

 Maybe you're in a relationship that has been good, but now things have changed and you are experiencing problems or feel in crisis.
 Maybe you don't want to give up on the relationship but you can't see the wood for the trees?
 Perhaps you're uncertain about going your separate ways

 (Please see the section further down this page to read more